mchsk/openwrt-lte-keep-alive/README.md

 **Installation**<br>
 1. Log into the router via SSH and go to the directory where you want to keep the script files.<br>
-2. Make sure the router is online, then run the installer and follow the instructions:<br>
+2. Make sure the router is online, then **run the installer using this command** and follow the instructions:<br>
    `wget -q --no-check-certificate https://raw.githubusercontent.com/mchsk/openwrt-lte-keep-alive/assets/install.sh -O install.sh && chmod +x install.sh && ./install.sh`

 Enjoy ❤️🏠📡📶!